I'm still keen and motivated to play in all three formats: Du Plessis

-He might have relinquished his captaincy but former skipper Faf du Plessis believes he still has the "hunger and motivation" to play all three formats of the game for South Africa.
+He might have relinquished captaincy after one of the "toughest" seasons of his career but Faf du Plessis believes he still has the "hunger and motivation" to play all three formats of the game for South Africa.
 The 35-year-old batting mainstay has committed to continue playing for the Proteas in all formats in the 2020-21 season.
 "I think I have a lot of value to add.
 I still love playing for the Proteas and I still see myself adding huge value.
 I am still extremely motivated and keen to play for the Proteas in all three formats, that doesn't change," Du Plessis said in a audio interview released by Cricket South Africa on Monday.
 "The time away from the game has made sure that the hunger for the game is still there.
 The big thing for players is to really love what they do," he added.
 Du Plessis handed over the captaincy in the limited overs format to Quinton de Kock before stepping down as Test skipper.

 - READ MORE ON: